HelsinkiUniCollab/WeatherBasedRecommender/docs/ci-cd.md

 ## CI

-CI pipeline [ci.yml](../.github/workflows/ci.yml) is run automatically, when a pull request is opened or code is pushed to the main branch.
+The CI pipeline, defined in [ci.yml](../.github/workflows/ci.yml) is run automatically, when a pull request is opened or code is pushed to the main branch.

-CI makes sure that both frontend and backend tests pass.
+The CI process ensures the successful execution of frontend and backend tests.
+Currently, testing is performed locally as the project does not have a staging environment.

 The project does not have a staging environment at this point.
 Testing is done locally.

 ## CD

-Production deployment is done by [cd.yml](../.github//workflows/cd.yml), which is run everytime something is pushed to the main branch.
+Production deployment is done by [cd.yml](../.github//workflows/cd.yml), which deploys to production each time a commit is pushed to the main branch.

 ## What happens in deployment